neurodata/brainlit/brainlit/algorithms/vaa3d/README.md

   - To calculate the undirected spatial distance (SD) between A and B, we average DDIV(A,B) and DDIV(B,A)
   - Substantial Spatial Distance (SSD) further modifies this.
 It thresholds all of the distances first, keeping only those distances that are greater than 2 voxels.
 The percentage of "significant distances" is then calculated (kept/total).

 - Robustness.
-If all goes well, we can attempt to replicate the APP2 paper's signal deletion test, where voxels' intensities are randomly set to 0 in the source image.
+If the above is implemented successfully, we can move forward and attempt to replicate the APP2 paper's signal deletion test, where voxels' intensities are randomly set to 0 in the source image.
 This will test the robustness of the algorithm to reproduce reconstructions in low overall intensity images.
 We can then run the algorithms with a 30%, 50%, 70% deletion and observe how the distance metrics hold up.
+I will do a further review of whether or not this type of test is necessary, as robustness tests are done to ensure the wider applicability of the tracing algorithm on future datasets.
+However, such a test might not be necessary for Brainlit specifically, as our data is expected to be of a certain quality and format since all of the Janelia brains are scanned using the same modality.